AdaCore/gnatcoverage/testsuite/Qualif/Environment/content.rst

 relies on a few rules that shall be obeyed regarding the environment in which the tool operates.

-The table below describes the expectations assessing the Operational Environment equivalence described in the tool qualification *PLANS* document.
+The table below lists the expectations assessing the Operational Environment equivalence described in the tool qualification *PLANS* document.

 .. tabularcolumns:: |p{0.05\textwidth}|p{0.30\textwidth}|p{0.60\textwidth}|